Vishnu Vardhan Induri

 Vishnu Vardhan Induri is an Indian film producer known for his works in Telugu cinema, Tamil cinema, and bollywood.
 He owns the media production house "Vibri Media" and is the founder of Celebrity Cricket League, and South Indian International Movie Awards.
+In January 2024, Induri announced a joint venture with Alankar Pandian of Invenio Origin to be called Indian National Cine Academy with the goal of improving collaboration between people across different regional film industries of India.